-Two of the most common travel tech questions I receive are:
+Two of the most common travel tech questions when traveling to Asia include:

 - Will my cell phone work in Asia?